Introduction

 [admin@MikroTik] /ip dns static add name=www.mikrotik.com address=10.0.0.1

-The server is also capable of resolving DNS requests based on POSIX basic regular expressions so that multiple requests can be matched with the same entry.
+The server is also capable of resolving DNS requests based on basic regular expressions so that multiple requests can be matched with the same entry.
 In case an entry does not conform with DNS naming standards, it is considered a regular expression.
 The list is ordered and checked from top to bottom.
 Regular expressions are checked first, then the plain records.

 Use regex to match DNS requests: